Zoning Ordinances Floodplains and Zoning

 LOMR and LOMA determinations can either:

-• Remove only a specific portion of the property from the floodplain.
+• or Remove only a specific portion of the property from the floodplain.

 This information supersedes the current Flood Insurance Rate Maps.